Six months ago I wrote a post called Virtual Staging or Just Misleading Pictures?

 While you’re at it, do you also change laminate counters to granite, virtually paint over ugly wallpaper, add in crown molding where none exists, etc.?

 Many people rationalize that as long as all photos disclose that the property doesn’t really look like that, it’s OK.

 I still think having a big disconnect between what a prospective buyer expects after seeing the listing photos, and what they actual experience when they walk into the home, is a problem.

 Maybe if you’ve committed to a dinner and you’re too embarrassed to walk out immediately.
-But if it was only a coffee, my guess is you drink it up, say you’ve got a meeting and bye bye now!
+But if it was only a coffee, my guess is you’d drink up, say you’ve got a meeting and “bye bye now!”

 If someone lacks that much integrity when they’re representing themselves in their photo, wouldn’t it make you wonder what else you shouldn’t trust about them?

 There’s no obligation to stick around for any length of time.
-You just turn to the agent and say, “Forget it, this isn’t what I was expecting.
+You just turn to your agent and say, “Forget it, this isn’t what I was expecting.
 Let’s move on to the next house on our list.”